Bravera Health, Spring Hill Upgrades WOW's with Cybernet

 With all of these requirements in mind, the team had originally attempted to build their own solution— hoping to use laptop computers for their improved portability.
 Unfortunately, they quickly observed that needing a fanless design instantly ruled out nearly every popular, commercially available laptop.
 Realizing that building their own solution from the ground up would be too expensive and not as effective, they decided to see what a Google search would turn up, and that was when they came across Cybernet’s CyberMed NB22 units.

 The NB unit ticked off every requirement the IT team at Spring Hill was looking for.
 Firstly, and most importantly, they were fanless and IP65 certified.
-This was enough to convince the team that Cybernet’s solutions were perfect for the OR environment just by virtue of their infection fighting capabilities alone.
+This was enough to convince the team that Cybernet’s solutions were perfect for the OR environment.
 Beyond that, however, they also saw that the units supported hot swap battery functionality, meaning the device could be powered by three lightweight batteries that were easy to swap and even easier to plug in for a charge.
 With this, the team saw an OR workstation solution that would not only give their providers enhanced maneuverability and adjustment capabilities, but also solve the issue of leaving uncharged stations for later shifts.

 And, as an added benefit the team hadn’t even considered when searching for their computers, they saw that the NB22 units could be integrated with all of the peripherals their providers used on a daily basis such as barcode scanners and RFID readers.
 This meant even less wires and clutter for these workstations that would need to be lightweight and maneuverable above all else.